SudheeraDasari/M1_Quiz_Game/5_Report/README.md

 # References

-##
+## This folder conatins all the coding files as well as the resources and testing files need for proper execution of program.Here i made this project what i referred from medipranitha.

- Documentation is also done for the project with Doxygen
+# Documentation is also done for the project with Doxygen

- All Codacy, Codiga, Unity, Dynamic Check, Static Check, Linux build is done
+# All Codacy, Codiga, Unity, Cpp Check action is done